todorgarnev/react-login-assignment/README.md

 To run the app, follow these steps.

 1. Ensure that latest [NodeJS](http://nodejs.org/) is installed.

-The project also has small server for handling mocked request (api folder).

-2. From the project folder and api folder, which is inside, execute the following commands:
+2. From the project folder execute the following commands:

 To install dependencies: